whistlegraph/aesthetic-computer/README.txt

 *** list improvements ***
   - [] Categorize the "list" items / revisit list a bit.

-*** selfnotif handling ***
-  - [] Don't send notifications to that particular user right after closing the app / just disable all "self-sent" notifications somehow.
-  - [] Remove local redis instance... why use it tbh?

 *** Chat modes + Colorization ***
   - [] Brushes in chat.